 To check that the in-frame fusions have occurred correctly:

 1. Select the pET26B-XynA_PCR_Product document created by the cloning operation.
-The concatenation annotations (purple) show you where the PCR product was inserted into the vector.
+The Concatenated Sequence annotations (purple) show you where the PCR product was inserted into the vector (you may need to turn these on in the Annotation and Tracks tab to the right of the viewer).

 2. Locate and select the CDS (yellow) annotation called MCS CDS PelB-MCS-His-tag.
 If required, click on the Annotation tab and select it from the Annotation list.
 This should select two intervals generated due to insertion of xynA. .
 Option (ALT)-click on the annotation to zoom in on this region.